pvgongora/Laplacian-RG/README.md

 ## Directory structure

-- `Degree-distribution`: contains Python code for generate a coarse-grained version of the network.
+- `Degree-distribution`: Contains the Python code for generate a coarse-grained version of the network, showing the final degree distribution of the downscaled network.

 ## References
 [1] Villegas, P., Gili, T., Caldarelli, G., & Gabrielli, A. (2023).
 Laplacian renormalization group for heterogeneous networks.
 Nature Physics, 1-6.